jimmy927/email-reply-parser/README.md

 # Email Reply Parser for Python
 A port of GitHub's Email Reply Parser library, by the fine folks at [Zapier](https://zapier.com/).
+Original port seems abandoned since 2020, this is an attemt to maintain it.

 ## Summary